Scarlett Ingrid Johansson (born November 22, 1984 in New York City, New York) is an American actress.

 She has herself a Villain Song in The Jungle Book (2016) when, as a Gender Flip version of "Kaa" she does "Trust In Me."
 Interestingly, although her singing is over the end credits, she had the second track on the soundtrack album.

 Scarlett's directorial debut, unlike that of her one-time co-star Natalie Portman, was cut from the anthology film New York, I Love You; but fans of Miss Johansson (and Kevin Bacon, who stars in the short) can see it on the DVD as an extra.
 She was set to make her feature directing bow in 2014 with an adaptation of Truman Capote's Summer Crossing (as with the aforementioned short, she also scripted), but production was delayed (see the next paragraph for the most likely reason).
-She's set to direct an Ellie Goulding concert for American Express in November 2015.
+She also co-directed the filming of an Ellie Goulding concert for American Express in November 2015.

 She was married to Ryan Reynolds between 2008 and 2011, and in November 2012, began dating French advertising executive Romain Dauriac.
 In September 2014, Scarlett gave birth to a daughter, Rose Dorothy, and she and Dauriac married on October 1, 2014 in Philipsburg, Montana.
-In March of 2017, Johansson filed for divorce from Duriac in New York (where she primarily resides), as well as seeking custody of their daughter.
-A few weeks later, the live-action remake of the anime Ghost in the Shell starring Johansson was released, a project that had long been in Development Hell and received harsh 'white-washing' criticism during its production for her casting.
+They divorced in 2017.
+In 2020, she married Saturday Night Live head writer and Weekend Update Anchor Colin Jost.
+She gave birth to their son in August 2021.

 Her Films Include:

 - Home Alone 3 (1997) as Molly Pruitt

 - The Horse Whisperer (1998) as Grace MacLean

 - The Man Who Wasn't There (2001) as Rachel "Birdy" Abundas